nicktu12/weathrly-network-frontend/README.md

 ## REFLECTION QUESTIONS
 1. When and where can I update the DOM based on async data responses?
-2. How can stale data on the DOM from previous network requests be cleared of the display?
+2. How can stale data on the DOM from previous network requests be cleared off the display?
 3. How do we ensure data remains up to date on the DOM when POST and DELETE requests happen?
 4. How can global variables be leveraged to store the value of async data?
 5. How can network request error handling be employed to let the user know they've done something wrong?